wingnut9999/Cipher-GPT-repo/commands_reference.md

 ---

-> You can ask CipherTrace anything, not just these commands.
+> You can ask Cold Case Toolkit anything, not just these commands.
 > It's a recursive analyst — it will ask you questions too.